RavensbourneWebMedia/Interactive-Narratives/sessions/02/readme.md

 ### ACT TWO DEVELOPMENT
 * The body of the story.
 * What it is “about”
+* Encounter challenges
-* Encounter challenges n  Meet allies
+* Meet allies
 * Take advice from Mentors
 * Undergo an ordeal (the dark days)
 * Survive and return renewed